Hansen50/Final_Project_Assignment_HansenBillyRamades/README.md

 - **Transaction Order History:** Users can view the transaction history of orders they’ve made, and the order will be displayed as successful once the payment is completed.

 ## Libary
-- **Firebase Analytics:** A tool that helps in monitoring, tracking, prioritizing, and fixing errors in an app.
+- **Firebase Crashlytics:** A tool that helps in monitoring, tracking, prioritizing, and fixing errors in an app.
 - **OkHttp:** A network library that handles HTTP requests and responses in Android and Java applications.
 - **API Logging:** API logging interceptor in Kotlin is used to monitor and log the details of API requests and responses, such as URLs, headers, request/response bodies, status codes, and execution time.
 It helps developers diagnose issues, analyze API performance, and ensure security and audit compliance by capturing detailed logs of API interactions.
 This is typically implemented using OkHttp's HttpLoggingInterceptor and is often integrated into Retrofit or OkHttp clients.
 - **Retrofit:** Used to communicate with a web API through HTTP, requires a network connection.